 Within park boundaries, make sure you visit Mark Twain Birthplace State Historic Site before heading home.
 The museum serves as a tribute to one of America’s unique and best-loved personalities and one of Missouri’s most famous citizens -- Mark Twain.
 The two-room cabin in which Samuel Clemens, author-humorist Mark Twain, was born in 1835 is preserved inside the museum.
 Imagine how eight people (his parents, four siblings and a teenage slave) would have lived in such a small space.
-Beginning with his humble birth, you’ll have the opportunity to view exhibits that detail his remarkable life including first editions of his works, a handwritten manuscript of “The Adventures of Tom Sawyer” and furnishings from his Hartford, Conn., home.
+Beginning with his humble birth, you’ll have the opportunity to view exhibits that detail his remarkable life including first editions of his works, a handwritten manuscript of “The Adventures of Tom Sawyer” and furnishings from his Hartford, Connecticut, home.
 Cost: Free.

 The Missouri Department of Natural Resources preserves state parks and historic sites to give visitors the opportunity to discover Missouri’s unique landscapes and heritage.
 State parks and historic sites are funded primarily by the one-tenth-of-one-percent parks, soils and water sales tax, which allows visitors to enjoy these resources at little or no cost, making them a great value.
 Your family will also value their time together exploring and enjoying Missouri’s fascinating natural and cultural resources while creating lasting memories.